Article i. Name and Acronym

 All Georgia Tech employees in the role of academic advisor to Georgia Tech students shall be full members of GTAAN.
 Full members can vote and run for office.
 The GTAAN Executive Board will oversee the election process.
 Voting can be held in a manner deemed appropriate by the Executive Board (e.g., in person, electronically).
 A majority of members participating is necessary for a vote to be official.

 GTAAN is affiliated with the office of the Vice-Provost for Undergraduate and Graduate Studies.
 GTAAN will also be affiliated with the National Academic Advising Association (NACADA).

 Article v.
 Meetings of Membership

-The membership shall meet monthly at scheduled times as determined by the calendar devised by the Executive Board.
-It shall be the responsibility of the Vice President of Records to draft and prepare minutes and record official sessions of GTAAN.
+The membership shall meet monthly at least four times in the spring semester and at least four times in the fall semester, at scheduled times as determined by the calendar devised by the Executive Board.
+It shall be the responsibility of the Vice President of Operations and Assessment to draft and prepare minutes and record official sessions of GTAAN.
 Special interest meetings of the membership shall be held with the approval of the Executive Committee.
 The President is responsible for the preparation of the agenda with the advice and approval of the Executive Board.
-Full members and associate members shall submit agenda items to the Executive Board in advance of the meeting.
+Individuals shall submit agenda items to the Executive Board in advance of the meeting.